-For those looking for a truly mighty and powerful sword, they should look no further than the sword of kings.
-The Anduril Sword is an amazing replication of the sword that Aragorn, also known as Strider, would come to wield as the High King of Men.
+For those looking for a truly powerful sword, they should look no further than the sword of kings.
+The Anduril Sword is a replication of the sword that Aragorn, also known as Strider, would come to wield as the High King of Men.

 This replica of Orcrist, the sword of Thorin Oakenshield, has been painstakingly and meticulously recreated to bring you the blade that eventually came into the hands of a steadfast dwarf who no doubt ensured that the blade lived up to its fearsome name.

 This replica of the Staff of the Wizard Gandalf has been painstakingly and meticulously recreated to bring you the simple yet powerful staff that one of Middle Earth's most powerful wizards carried at his side throughout all of his adventures.

 The Sword Sting has a long history of serving the small folk, having been wielded by no less than three hobbits during the course of the Lord of the Rings Trilogy.
 The Sting Sword can serve you well in all of your LARP-based needs.

 This replica of Sting, the Sword of Bilbo Baggins, has been painstakingly and meticulously recreated to bring you the little elven blade that found its way into the hands of a little hobbit, who would go on to use it in all his grand adventures.

 This simple looking sword is modeled after the blade that was wielded by numerous Urukhai during The Lord of the Rings trilogy.
 The Urukhai Sword is designed to take advantage of the wielders brute strength and ferocity.

 A great wizard would require a mighty blade to channel his mystical strength, and no sword is more appropriate for that then this Glamdring Sword.
 Wielded by Gandalf, this elvish blade is among the mightiest in all of Middle Earth.